jpafrota/weather-app-js/README.md

 - Saves last searched city in localStorage

 This project was created to practice JS use of classes, asynchronous code and localStorage

+You can visualize this project in the following link: https://jpafrota.github.io/weather-app-js